-The lever is fixed in place with an adapter so it can rotate freely.
-It can catch a marble and pass it to a lower track.
-To prepare the lever, press one or two marbles into the rear slots • on the lever.
-These will act as a counterweight.
+This trick can catch a marble and pass it to a lower track.
+Press a marble into one of the rear slots on the lever as a counterweight.
 If you add two marbles as counterweights, the lever will collect two marbles before tipping and passing them both on.
-For more information on using the lever, see page 9.
+For more information on using the lever, see page 8.